 Reminiscent of a certain time or place, these tunes are for a chill-out zone.
 49 minutes with memories and fantasies by Cluster & Eno, Geir Jenssen, Graeme Revell, Muslimgauze and others.

-The soundtrack for an imaginary film, harmonising electronics and a vocal language based on traditional Persian music, plus some linguistic leprosy.
-44-minute mix with works by Aktuala, Lady June, Muslimgauze, Sussan Deyhim & Richard Horowitz, and others – realized between 1972 and 2020.
+The soundtrack for an imaginary film, harmonising electronics and a vocal language based on traditional Persian music.
+44-minute mix with works by Aktuala, Lady June, Muslimgauze, Sussan Deyhim & Richard Horowitz and others – realized between 1972 and 2020.

 Wild Thyme Music (5): A Sonic Fantasy